Abdullah Mehsud: Promise to never surrender

 Sikh Spectrum reported that during a telephone interview in 2004, Abdullah Mehsud promised to never surrender.

 Death

 On 24 July 2007, Mehsud was at a house with other militants in Zhob, Balochistan.
 A team of Pakistani law enforcement agencies conducted a raid on the house where he was staying.
-Mehsud killed himself by detonating a hand grenade.
-During the raid, several other militants were killed, Abdul Rahman Mehsud and Muhammad Azam, were captured along with a local Pakistani Taliban leader.
+Abdullah Mehsud was shot by soldiers.
+He was holding a grenade in hand intended to kill the soldiers but he fell down due to injuries and blown by grenade During the raid, several other militants were killed, Abdul Rahman Mehsud and Muhammad Azam, were captured along with a local Pakistani Taliban leader.